 News literacy is key to combat disinformation

-How individuals can combat disinformation
+How individuals can spot and fight disinformation

 Dr. Lawrence says we need to be open to the idea that we might be receiving and accepting disinformation.